 prominent plumage, elaborate courtship behaviours, or extreme body ornamentation—are so strongly preferred by females of certain species that they will mate only with those males possessing the strongest expression of the trait.

-After exchanging texts, photos, and videos online, many learn to martial up the courage to meet face-to-face, and hopefully, start to mate.
+After exchanging texts, photos, and videos online, many learn to martial up the courage to meet face-to-face and hopefully, start to mate and procreate.